 Use the Library's chat service Connect instantly via Ask-a-Librarian to get help.

-E-MAIL E-mail me directly, rfriedma@ or marquand@, to ask a question or to set up a research appointment via Zoom.
+E-MAIL E-mail me directly, rfriedma@ or marquand@.
+Look for the orange "schedule appt." box beneath my picture to set up a Zoom appt. or contact me for add'l. days/times.
 Alternatively, contact another subject specialist.

 - Students on leave:

 - Students on leave retain remote access to library e-resources for 500 days (from their last date of enrollment in the University System).